Dextrose 5 in .9 Sodium Chloride

 Medical Editor: John P. Cunha, DO, FACOEP

-Dextrose and Sodium Chloride Injection, USP (dextrose and sodium chloride inj) is used as a source of water, electrolytes, and calories.
-Dextrose is a sugar and sodium chloride is salt.
-This medication is available in generic form.
-Common side effects include fever, infection at the site of injection, blood clot or inflammation surrounding the site of injection, extravasation and hypervolemia.
+Dextrose and Sodium Chloride Injection (dextrose and sodium chloride injection) is a combination of a sugar and a salt used as a source of water, electrolytes, and calories.
+Dextrose and sodium chloride injection is available in generic form.
+Common side effects of dextrose and sodium chloride injection include fever, infection at the site of injection, blood clot or inflammation surrounding the site of injection, leakage of fluid into the surrounding tissues (extravasation), and too much fluid in the blood (hypervolemia).

 The dose of Dextrose and Sodium Chloride Injection is determined by a physician.
 Dosage is dependent upon the age, weight, and clinical condition of the patient.
 Dextrose and Sodium Chloride Injection may interact with diuretics (water pills), corticotropin, or corticosteroids.
 Tell your doctor all medications you are taking.
 Dextrose and Sodium Chloride Injection, USP should be given to a pregnant woman only if prescribed.
 Consult your doctor before breast-feeding.